StargazerX0/tp/docs/UserGuide.md

 Press ENTER to start
 ==============================
 ```
+The bot would select one text in text array at random position.
 player will be prompted to type the given text as fast as they can.
 The faster they type, the more money they earn.

 Examples: